JiaWeiBu/meanAndDeviation-calculator/README.md

 Features

 You can send it data list with group or ungroup data into this calculator and it will calculate the standard deviation and the mean
-It contains all the variable needed to calculate the data so you can double check with a real calculator
+It contains all the variable needed to calculate the data so you can double check with a real calculator.

 How to use the calculator??